 MapView handles Motorola and Sepura Tetra systems.
 In the near future also DMR systems.

-Map View showing a satellite picture over an industry
+Map View showing customers own satellite picture over their industry